ajayparihar/Compy/README.md

 - **Security**: Your data is masked and secure, ensuring your privacy is maintained at all times.
 - **Speed**: Instant search capabilities allow you to find entries lightning fast.
+- **Local Storage**: All data is stored securely in your browser's local storage.
+- **CSV Import**: Easily import your existing CSV data with drag & drop support.
+- **Rich Data**: Support for categories, tags, and sensitive data masking.
 - **Customization**: Choose from a variety of themes to suit your preferences and workflow.
 - **Portability**: Works seamlessly on both desktop and mobile browsers.
 - **Quick Copy**: One-click access to copy data directly to your clipboard.